 External data, and more importantly, automation, can thus be the solution for compliance teams to the growing number of challenges they face.
 This enables compliance experts to protect their organization and even add value to the business.

 Of course, there are more myths about compliance than the two highlighted in this article.
 Curious to find out more?
-We have written a paper about it: “The ten most commonly heard compliance myths”.
+We have written a paper about it: Top 10 compliance myths busted.
 In it, we look in more detail at ten frequently heard myths surrounding the management of third-party risks, which often make compliance more difficult.